On bounds for norms of reparameterized ReLU artificial neural network parameters: sums of fractional powers of the Lipschitz norm control the network parameter vector: Introduction

 \section{Introduction}

-In recent years, artificial neural networks (ANNs) have become an extremely powerful tool for tackling a wide variety of complex tasks, such as recognizing natural language, handwritten text, or objects in images, as well as controlling motor vehicles or robotic devices in general.
-Although gradient descent (GD) optimization schemes have often turned out to be highly performant for training ANNs in practice, it remains a fundamental open problem of research to rigorously prove under which conditions GD optimization schemes converge or diverge.
-However, there are several promising mathematical analysis approaches in the scientific literature which provide a step in this area of research and prove the convergence of various optimization schemes under suitable assumptions.
-In the following, we want to briefly outline some of the findings in a selection of these works and we refer to the below mentioned references for details and further references.
+In recent years, \ANNs\ have become an extremely powerful tool for tackling a wide variety of complex tasks, such as recognizing natural language, handwritten text, or objects in images, as well as controlling motor vehicles or robotic devices in general.
+Although \GD\ optimization schemes have often proven to be highly effective for training \ANNs\ in practice, it remains a fundamental open problem in research to rigorously prove under which conditions \GD\ optimization schemes converge or diverge.
+However, there are several promising mathematical analysis approaches in the scientific literature that provide a step in this area of research and prove the convergence of various optimization schemes under suitable assumptions.
+In the following, we want to briefly outline some of the findings in a selection of these works and we refer to the references mentioned below for details and further reading.

-One of the most well-known and fundamental results in the field of time-continuous GD optimization methods goes back to \L ojasiewicz~\cite{Lojasiewicz1984}, in which it was shown that a non-divergent solution of a gradient flow (GF) associated to a real analytic risk function (which is often referred to as energy function in the context of GFs) converges to a single limit point.
-The basic idea is to prove that for real analytic risk functions the so-called \L ojasiewicz inequality holds and, using this, to control the length of non-divergent GF trajectories around their limit points (see also Absil et al.~\cite[Section 2]{AbsilMahonyAndrews2005}).
-This argument was extended, for example, in Bolte et al.~\cite{BolteDaniilidis2006} to a broad class of nonsmooth risk functions by replacing the differential by a subdifferential, so that the convergence of bounded GF trajectories of corresponding subgradient dynamical systems could be shown.
+One of the most well-known and fundamental results in the field of time-continuous \GD\ optimization methods goes back to \L ojasiewicz~\cite{Lojasiewicz1984}, in which it was shown that a non-divergent solution of a \GF\ associated with a real analytic risk function (which is often referred to as the energy function in the context of \GFs) converges to a single limit point.
+The basic idea is to prove that for real analytic risk functions the so-called \L ojasiewicz inequality holds and, using this, to control the length of non-divergent \GF\ trajectories around their limit points (see also Absil et al.~\cite[Section 2]{AbsilMahonyAndrews2005}).
+This argument was extended, for example, in Bolte et al.~\cite{BolteDaniilidis2006} to a broad class of nonsmooth risk functions by replacing the differential with a subdifferential, so that the convergence of bounded \GF\ trajectories of corresponding subgradient dynamical systems could be shown.